WisnuPo/airlines-cost-panel-data-project/README.md

-# project_data_panel_pesawat
+# airlines cost panel data project

-### project ini akan menganalisis biaya yang dikeluarkan oleh 6 maskapai penerbangan dalam kurun waktu 15 tahun
+### This project will analyze the operating costs incurred by 6 airlines over a 15-year period.